Jusas/astrometry-api-lite/readme.md

 ### Configuring

 A few configuration values can be set for each application.
+The defaults may not be what you want, so check them out.

 #### dist/api/configuration.json